 Training new dental administrators can be truly rewarding!
-And every dental practice is unique.
-So it makes sense to train someone with no prior experience.
-Because there is often less confusion.
-Especially in how you want to do things.
 However, you do want to have a great training plan in place.
 Where do you start?

 Create a detailed job description.
 Maybe, I should say, an extremely detailed job description!
 A detailed job description will help in every way!
 And the job description can be used when placing an ad.
 Also use it to interview applicants.
 And to make sure that all tasks are completed.